-Choose Databases (where the blue arrow points) to access the A-Z list of databases.
-You can click on the letter A from the A-Z list, or choose Business from the "All subjects" box, then pick the ABI/INFORM Collection link.
+Once on the A-Z list, you can click on the letter A, or choose Business from the "All subjects" box, then pick the ABI/INFORM Collection link.

 The next step will be to generate keywords.
 You can start with "Marketing plans" as a search terms, so enter this into the ABI/Inform search box.
 Putting topics that are more than one word in quotation marks (" ") makes the database search it as a phrase, not just isolated words.
 This helps you find more relevant results.
 Also remember to check on the small 'Full-Text' box before hitting the 'search' button.